dathere/ckanaction/README.md

 ## Examples

-Run `/status_show` endpoint for a CKAN instance and print the output:
+Run `/package_list` endpoint with a limit of 5 results per page and print the output:

 ```rust
 use dotenvy::dotenv;